 Runtime Contract

-10-Second Overview
+10-Second overview

 The Runtime Contract defines the behavioral guarantees provided by the Context Layer runtime during execution.
 These guarantees describe how execution is validated, enforced, and verified.